-The film badge dosimetry reports from Tracerlab are less than adequate because few names are recorded in relation to specific film badge numbers.
-Radiation doses to workers were probably low during this period, and many positive doses less than the MRD would have been recorded as zero.
+The film badge dosimetry reports provided by Tracerlab are less than adequate because no individual names are recorded in relation to specific film badge numbers.
+Radiation doses to workers were probably low during this period and many positive doses less than the minimum recordable dose would have been recorded as zero.
 The weekly film badge exchange frequency increased the probability that low doses were truncated to zero.

-An uncertainty correction factor of 1.3 is a reasonable estimate of the uncertainty for recorded photon doses for organs other than the skin.
-The factor of 2.9 applied to recorded neutron doses accounts for uncertainties in dosimeter response.
+6.2.5.2 Neutron Dosimeter Response